LivHed/coworking-spaces/README.md

 * To make the design suitable for people who wants to find coworking spaces in an easy way.
 I wanted to do this with a stylistic and easily understandable design with light and discrete colors and with buttons showing clear directions.
 * To make a webpage with several pages, each with it´s clear purpose, and this with a user friendly and easy layout to quick be able to understand what you can do and how.
 * The fonts that I chose to use for this website are Railway (sans serif) because it presents the content in a stylistic and easy-to-read way.
+* I chose to use 10 of the biggest cities in Sweden to choose from in the search of coworking spaces, since there will be coworking spaces in these cities to choose from for the user to add.

+Since this page is supposed to handle the CRUD functionality (Create, Read, Update and Delete) I planned for this web page to give a sense of "Let´s do it together", and I´m specifying the guidelines in the About page.

 ### Wireframes
 The wireframes are created with Balsamiq.
 They where made as a part of the design process and are saved as a pdf document and kept in the separate folder; wireframes.
 One is designed for desktop view and the other for mobile view.
 Check them out here! (link to it here!)